Top Content Marketing Trends You Need to Know for 2019

 Many companies have access to extensive databases that they just don’t use effectively.
 Don’t fall into that trap.
 Think of creative ways to share your brand information with consumers.
 There’s a plethora of fancy tech out there, but email is still one of the most powerful digital tools in the marketer’s arsenal, to share information both ways.
 Attree says another big trend is to “do less, better,” as so many brands are fighting for consumer attention.

 As a result, she predicts we will see brands producing less content at better quality, as they strive for better understanding of the market.

-Bonus: For more insights on this booming industry and to determine whether your business should invest in influencer marketing or not, watch Superbalist’s Klyne Maharaj break down on Driving Sales with Influencer Marketing.
+Bonus: For more insights on this booming industry and to determine whether your business should invest in influencer marketing or not, watch Twitter’s (ex-Reebok) Kanika Mittal break down an Influencer Marketing Strategy That Works.

 How to do Better, While Creating Less Content